hola/challenge_word_classifier/blog/06-learning-solutions.md

 One **400 USD** special prize goes to **rd.nvkz**, whose solution achieved the highest correctness rate we have seen, 93.99%.
 The learning potential of this solution is impressive: it kept improving long after the marginal correctness rates of most other solutions stabilized or even started to degrade.

-Another **400 USD** special prize goes to **Balzac** for the best combination of the learning and non-learning parts.
-The baseline (non-learning) result of 80.72% is the best of all learning solutions, and it would rank 14th in the main results if learning were forbidden for everybody.
-However, learning put this solution 6th in the main standings with 10,000 blocks.
-This solution is the quickest to learn: already at 20,000 blocks it overtakes the best non-learning solution, and keeps the leadership until 70,000 blocks.
+Another **400 USD** special prize goes to **AndSDev** for the second-highest correctness rate, 93.65%.
+At 1,000,000 blocks, these two leading solutions were almost indistinguishable, so we think they both deserve the special prizes.
+Although this solution doesn't continue improving at 1,000,000 blocks, it does not degrade, either, keeping its high correctness rate stable.

 Congratulations to the winners of the special awards!